dortegadelv/HaplotypeDFEStandingVariation/README.md

 We included these programs in the Programs/ folder:

 1. PReFerSim.- We conducted forward simulations using PReFerSim.
 We include the version of PReFerSim we used in our paper with this repository (but see https://github.com/LohmuellerLab/PReFerSim for the latest version).
-2. FoIS.- This program implements an importance sampling method developed by Monty Slatkin (2001, Genetics Research) to calculate the expected value of statistics from alleles that have a particular allele frequency in the present.
+2. FoIS.- This program implements an importance sampling method based on a paper by Monty Slatkin (2001, Genetics Research).
+We use this program to calculate the expected value of statistics from alleles that have a particular allele frequency in the present.
 The program can model any arbitrary demographic scenario.

 ## Running forward simulations with PReFerSim